syncfusion-content/windowsforms-docs/WindowsForms/colorui/faq/How-to-customize-the-color-cells-of-the-UserColors-group.md

 ---
 layout: post
-title: How to customize the color cells of the UserColors group | WindowsForms | Syncfusion
+title: Color cells of UserColors group | WindowsForms | Syncfusion
-description: How to customize the color cells of the UserColors group
+description: How to customize the color cells of the UserColors group in Syncfusion Essential Studio Windows Forms ColorUI control and more details.
 platform: WindowsForms
 control: ColorUI
 documentation: ug